- What is dehumidification?

+Another of the most common dehumidifier FAQs deals with coverage area.
 When comparing dehumidifiers, you might notice that some manufacturers will rate their products for a certain square footage while others will rate them for up to a specific cubic footage.
 So which do you use, and how can you make an apples to apples comparison?
 Quite simply, that's tricky.
 Cubic footage is a much more accurate measurement since it gives you a volume of space, taking into account all dimensions of a room.
 The volume of air in a given space is determined by the Length, Width, and Height.
 Square footage is calculated by only two dimensions, Length and Width.
 This ignores ceiling height and the actual amount of air/space in a room.
 Using square footage will give you a rough estimate upon which to make your decision, but cubic footage will allow for a more precise guess as to which dehumidifier will work in your space.

 If you are trying to compare two models that list their coverage differently, one thing you can do to help sort this out is to take measurements of the space where you plan to use the dehumidifier.
 Then multiply that out to get your cubic footage (L x W x H).
 You can then compare the CFM (Cubic Feet per Minute) to get a good idea of how quickly a dehumidifier could theoretically dry all the air in your space.
 For example, Dehumidifier A has as CFM of 300 and coverage listed as 3000 cu. ft. then in a tightly sealed space, the dehumidifier could cycle through all the air six times every hour.
 If Dehumidifier B is listed for 250 CFM, it would cycle the air through five times every hour in that same space.
 If both are 60 pint dehumidifiers under AHAM testing standards then your higher CFM model will likely extract more moisture in real world conditions.
 This isn't to say CFM is the only metric to consider, but with all other things being equal (except one model rated in square footage and the other in cubic footage), it can help you make a better one to one comparison of models.